Strong Determinism: Consequences of Strong Determinism

 \subsection{Prediction}

-Whether the laws are deterministic or strongly deterministic also makes a difference to the kind of predictions we obtain from a physical theory.
+Whether the laws are deterministic or strongly deterministic makes a difference to the kind of predictions we obtain from a physical theory.
 While determinism enables what I call \textit{conditional predictions}, strong determinism enables \textit{strong predictions}.

 Recall Laplace's demon: \begin{quotation} We ought to regard the present state of the universe as the effect of its antecedent state and as the cause of the state that is to follow.
-An intelligence knowing all the forces acting in nature at a given instant, as well as the momentary positions of all things in the universe, would be able to comprehend in one single formula the motions of the largest bodies as well as the lightest atoms in the world, provided that its intellect were sufficiently powerful to subject all data to analysis; to it nothing would be uncertain, the future as well as the past would be present to its eyes.
-The perfection that the human mind has been able to give to astronomy affords but a feeble outline of such an intelligence. (\cite{laplace1820}, trans. \cite{nagel1961}) \end{quotation} If the initial value problem that Laplace has in mind is for Newtonian gravitation theory, he should have included instantaneous velocities to the things that the intelligence must know.
-In the best cases, given the forces, instantaneous velocities, and the positions of all particles in the universe at some time (and certain mathematical boundary conditions at infinity), a Laplacian demon can deduce all past states and all future states of the universe.
+An intelligence knowing all the forces acting in nature at a given instant, as well as the momentary positions of all things in the universe, would be able to comprehend in one single formula the motions of the largest bodies as well as the lightest atoms in the world, provided that its intellect were sufficiently powerful to subject all data to analysis; to it nothing would be uncertain, the future as well as the past would be present to its eyes. (\cite{laplace1820}, trans. \cite{nagel1961}) \end{quotation} If the initial value problem that Laplace has in mind is for Newtonian gravitation theory, he should have included instantaneous velocities to the things that the intelligence must know.
+In the best case, given the forces, instantaneous velocities, and the positions of all particles in the universe at some time (and certain mathematical boundary conditions at infinity), a Laplacian demon can deduce all past states and all future states of the universe.
 However, this deduction is conditional as it requires information about the contingent state of the world at some time.
 In other words, in such cases, determinism enables what I call \textit{conditional predictions}: \begin{description} \item[Conditional Prediction] Conditional on the state of the universe at some time (or states of the universe at some finite interval of time), one can in-principle deduce, using the fundamental laws, the state of the universe at any time. \end{description}